 It’s not just Instagram though.
 The Tailwind Pinterest app also lets you schedule pins to Twitter and Facebook as well!
 Which can potentially save you time if you use these features to incorporate these channels into your strategy.

 Just make sure not to share every pin to Facebook and Twitter, as different social media platforms have their own rules and etiquette expectations.
 Facebook generally doesn’t like more than 1 post per day.
-Whilst Twitter benefits from more posts per day, you should be mindful of the recent duplicate content rule changes that happened in March 2018.
+Whilst Twitter benefits from more posts per day, you should be mindful of the duplicate content rule changes that happened back in March 2018.

 What The Tailwind Pinterest App Lacks